25 Gray Dog Breeds (With Pictures)

 The Neapolitan Mastiff is a big brute of mass proportions.
 They have wrinkles, drooping jowls, and a ton of slobber.
 While they may look like a wise, easy-going loaf, they are somewhat aloof and indifferent.
 They tend to adore their families but selective with strangers.
 They aren’t inherently aggressive, but they can be shy or suspicious—keeping a watchful eye.

 If you have a ton of energy to burn, having a Weimaraner may be the ideal dog for you.
-They are wound for sound, wanting to play or work most of the time.
+They love to play or work most of the time.
 They have athletic, sturdy frames.
 They can be stubborn and resistant to doing things at your request, so a firm hand is necessary.
 They can be amiable dogs and do well with children since they match their exuberant energy so well.

 3. American Pitbull Terrier